+- Bremerhaven

-- Bremerhaven - Wilhelmshaven
+- Wilhelmshaven

+- Hamburg

-- Hamburg - Rostock
+- Rostock

-The connecting point between both corridors is Kolín/Prague.
-On the overlapping sections the C-OSS of RFC North Sea - Baltic is responsible for uploading and allocating PaPs.
-The capacity offer of both corridors is harmonized at the connecting point.
+The connecting points between both corridors are Prague and Kolin.
+On the overlapping sections the C-OSS of RFC North Sea-Baltic is responsible for uploading and allocating Reserve Capacity.
+The capacity offer of both corridors is harmonized at the connecting points.
 To provide a single point of contact applicants can contact C-OSS of both RFCs for further information and support.